aryaglekshmi/nytimes-stories-articles-app/README.md

 1. Clone the repository: git clone <repository_url>
 2. Install dependencies: npm install
 3. Set up the server: Configure the local server using the instructions provided in the https://github.com/techiediaries/fake-api-jwt-json-server.
 Follow the instructions in the repository's README to set up and run the server at http://localhost:8000/.
 4. Obtain an NY Times API Key: Go to the NY Times Developer Portal - https://developer.nytimes.com/.
 Sign up for an account and create an API key.
 Copy the API key.
-Replace the API_KEY constant with your NY Times API key in constant.ts
+Replace the API_KEY constant with your NY Times API key in constants.ts
 5. Start the application: npm start
 6. Open the app in your browser: http://localhost:4200